How to install Calculators on your Website

 11. Publish your page from the top right Publish button

-Copy that fileusr domain in the oops message and contact us right way.
+Copy that long fileusr domain in the error message and add it to your alternative domains.
+More instructions here.

 Do you know Jackson?
 So do we.
 He is one great man.
 We had a meeting not too long ago and he reassured us that he would take care of all his deploy clients obtaining the web calculators and help them install it on their websites.